janwilmake/contextarea/README.md

 To your textarea, add `id="contextarea"` and poof!
 It's all there.

+> [!IMPORTANT]
-> ![IMPORTANT]
+>
 > This is meant to be self-hosted.
+>
-Please do not use this in production.
+> Please do not use the widget as-is in production, it's better to self-host from the start!

 ## Components